-- 48.(1) A procuring entity shall, before engaging in single-source procurement - (a) confirm, where relevant, that the goods or services are not available under arrangements for the procurement of common items; and - (b) seek the approval of - (i) the Director, where the estimated value of the procurement contract exceeds the relevant threshold specified in section 16(1) (a); or - (ii) the Chief Procurement Officer, where the estimated value of the procurement contract exceeds \$50 000 but does not exceed the relevant threshold specified in section 16(1)(a). - (2) A procuring entity shall, in the case set out in subsection (1)(b)(i), submit a request for permission to engage in single-source procurement to the Chief Procurement Officer for submission to the Director; and the Director may, on the advice of the Chief Procurement Officer, grant permission to the entity to engage in single-source procurement where any of the circumstances set out in section 47(1) exists. - (3) The Chief Procurement Officer may, in the case set out in subsection (1)(b) (ii), grant permission to a procuring entity to engage in single-source procurement where any of the circumstances set out in section 47(1) exists.
+- 48.(1) A procuring entity shall, before engaging in single-source procurement - (a) confirm, where relevant, that the goods or services are not available under arrangements for the procurement of common items; and

+- (b) seek permission from - (i) the Director, where the estimated value of the procurement contract equals or exceeds the relevant threshold specified in section 16(1)(a); or - (ii) the Chief Procurement Officer, where the estimated value of the procurement contract exceeds \$50 000 but does not exceed the relevant threshold specified in section 16(1)(a). - (2) A procuring entity shall, where subsection (1)(b)(i) applies, submit the request for permission to the Chief Procurement Officer for transmission to the Director. - (3) Where he is satisfied as to the existence of any of the circumstances set out in section 47(1) - (a) the Director, on the advice of the Chief Procurement Officer; or - (b) the Chief Procurement Officer, as the case may be, may grant permission to the entity to engage in single-source procurement.